Gallbladder attacks can be scary, and sometimes people can mistake them for a heart attack.

 Being that the gallbladder is part of your digestive system, any trouble results in problems with digestion.

-Some of the indigestion gallbladder attack symptoms you might experience include gas, bloating, nausea, and discomfort after meals.
+Some of the indigestion attack symptoms you might experience include gas, bloating, nausea, and discomfort after meals.

 However, they might be vague and difficult to distinguish from similar indigestion complaints.